-However, when you open the same website from mobile, you will notice that the call to action copy changes to “Get Slack for iOS.”
+However, when you open the same website on mobile, you will notice that the call to action copy changes to “Get Slack for iOS.”
 Why?
 Because these examples of call to action are personalized based on the device you use.
 See the screenshot below, which was made on an iPhone:

 Use first-person text

-The first-person call to action copy sounds more personal and open.
+A first-person call to action copy sounds more personal and open.
 You don’t tell the user what they should do, but rather offer to agree with your offer.

 Some examples for your inspiration:

 - “I want to see your best deals,”

 - “Subscribe me to your list.”